tablelandnetwork/studio/README.md

 The following instructions will get Studio running on your development machine.

 1. Clone this repo, you're probably interested in the `main` branch.
+2. ensure yarn is installed globally, `npm install -g yarn`
-2. Run `npm install`.
+3. Run `npm install`.
-3. Create a `.env.local` file in the root of the project with the following content:
+4. Create a `.env.local` file in the root of the project with the following content:

 ```
 PRIVATE_KEY=0x4bbbf85ce3377467afe5d46f804f221813b2bb87f24d81f60f1fcdbf7cbf4356